maximilianh/pubMunch/journalLists/README.txt

 "Brief description of the journal"
 "Who is the publisher"
 "Where is the publisher's home page"
-"What is the online ISSN number"
+"What is the main URL of the journal site"
 "What is the print ISSN number"

 Click "select all journals"